catseye/Oxcart/README.md

 While desigining [Wagon][] the topic of continuations briefly came up.
 I didn't, at the time, think that thinking in terms of continuations would make designing Wagon any easier.
-But I did say that a continuation-passing concatenative language sounded like an interesting thing in its own right.
+But I did remark that a continuation-passing concatenative language sounded like an interesting thing in its own right.